Universal graph representation of stabilizer codes: Application to Quantum Codes

 The 5-qubit code takes the shape of either a pentagon with an input in the middle or a cone, depending on how one sets up the graph.
 Consequently, a simple generalization is to use a $n$-gon, or equivalently add more nodes to the circle in the cone.

-Such elegant and simple structure in the 5, 7, and 9-qubit codes suggest that other graphs with similar elegant structure may yield interesting quantum codes, either of constant size or in family.
+Such elegant and simple structure in the 5, 7, and 9-qubit codes suggest that other graphs with similar elegant structure may yield interesting quantum codes, either other constant size codes or larger codes in families in which these are merely small examples.
 We explore this idea in Section~\ref{subsec:smallcodes}.

-\section{The inverse map: from graphs to stabilizer codes}
+\section{The Inverse Map: from Graphs to Stabilizer Codes}

 The bijective relation between stabilizer codes and graphs---particularly those in the ZX canonical form---give justification that graphs are at least as powerful as stabilizer tableaus for the expression of codes.
 In this section, we lay the foundation for the use of graphs as \textit{constructive tools} for code design.
 Such a mapping from graphs to stabilizer tableaus can be viewed as an ``inverse map'' to the algorithm given in Section~\ref{sec:compiler}, with some caveats relating to the fact that not all graphs can be equivalently represented by ZXCFs and therefore not all graphs can be mapped into codes.